Employee Engagement and Company Culture

 There is a strong link between engagement and company culture.
 We believe that there are three levels of a company culture that have a direct link to employee engagement.

-Every company wants to be healthy and every employee wants to work for a healthy organization.
-Organizational health creates the foundation for high performance by actively engaging employees.
+Every company aspires to be healthy, and every employee wants to contribute to a thriving organization.
+A strong organizational health framework lays the foundation for high performance by actively fostering engagement at every level.

 Four Steps to Achieve Higher Levels of Employee Engagement